tryekk/audio-visualiser/README.md

 Clone the GitHub project.<br>
 Open the folder named 'AudioVisualiser'.<br>
 Run the file 'AudioVisualiser.app'.<br><br>
-*Please make sure that you allow microphone permission or have an alternative audio input device connected to your computer (such as an audio interface with an instrumant as an input).*<br>
+*Please make sure that you allow microphone permission or have an alternative audio input device connected to your computer (such as an audio interface with an instrumant as an input).*<br><br>
 Test project can be found at 'audio-visualiser/Builds/MacOSX/Audio Visualiser Tests.xcodeproj'
 <br>
 #### Windows: